-Class data sharing
+Introduction to class data sharing

-Start up performance is improved by placing classes that an application needs when initializing into a shared classes cache.
-The next time the application runs, it takes much less time to start because the classes are already available.
+Start up performance is improved by placing classes that each application needs when initializing into a shared classes cache.
+The next time the application runs, it takes less time to start because the classes are already available.

 Enabling class data sharing